Home » PowerShell » How to Get Free Disk Space in PowerShell?

 Get-PSDrive – Free space in gb

-Cool Tip: Do you know QUser command to get a list of users logged on to the server!
+Cool Tip: How to use the QUser command to get a list of users logged on to the server!

-Using win32_logicaldisk PowerShell script, returns deviceId, total size allocated, and free space for each drive.
+To check the disk space, use the Get-WmiObject command in PowerShell with the class win32_logicaldisk.
+This command returns deviceId, total size allocated, and free space for each drive.

 Get-WmiObject -Class win32_logicaldisk | Format-Table DeviceId, MediaType, @{n="Size";e={[math]::Round($_.Size/1GB,2)}},@{n="FreeSpace";e={[math]::Round($_.FreeSpace/1GB,2)}}

-In the above example, the win32_logicaldisk command in PowerShell checks disk space and get free disk space as below
+This command in PowerShell checks disk space and gets free disk space in GB as below.

 win32_logicaldisk - get disk space